Indian Singaporean cuisine

 Indian Singaporean cuisine refers to food and beverages produced and consumed in Singapore that are derived, wholly or in part, from South Asian culinary traditions.
 The great variety of Singapore food includes Indian food, which tends to be Tamil cuisine and especially local Tamil Muslim cuisine, although North Indian food has become more visible recently.
 Indian dishes have become modified to different degrees, after years of contact with other Singapore cultures, and in response to locally available ingredients as well as changing local tastes.

+History

+See influence of Indian cuisine in Malaysia, due to Indianisation as part of Greater India as Malaysia and Southeast Asia have been historically influenced by the Indian culture, religion and cuisine.

+Dishes

 The local forms of Indian food may be seen as localised or even regional variations of Indian food, or in some cases, a form of hybrid Indian-Singaporean cuisine.
 Popular 'Indian' dishes and elements of Indian cuisine (although sometimes prepared and sold by non-Indians) include: